 County Health Departments

-County health departments are state-local partnerships that enter into a contract annually with their host Board of County Commissioners.
+County health departments, located in all of Florida's 67 counties, are state-local partnerships that enter into a contract annually with their host Board of County Commissioners.
 The contract specifies the services to be provided and the revenues that fund the services.
-County health departments are supported by a variety of revenues including state funds, county funds, federal funds, fees, Medicaid, grants, and contracts.
+County health departments are supported by a variety of funding including state, county, federal, service fees, Medicaid, grants, and contracts.